Usca Ria LLC Invests $407,000 in Hormel Foods Co. (NYSE:HRL)

 Usca Ria LLC purchased a new position in shares of Hormel Foods Co.
 (NYSE:HRL) in the 2nd quarter, Holdings Channel reports.
 The firm purchased 8,531 shares of the company’s stock, valued at approximately $407,000.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Lindbrook Capital LLC grew its stake in shares of Hormel Foods by 212.4% during the 1st quarter.
-Lindbrook Capital LLC now owns 581 shares of the company’s stock worth $28,000 after acquiring an additional 395 shares in the last quarter.
+Several other institutional investors and hedge funds have also modified their holdings of the company.
+Lindbrook Capital LLC grew its stake in shares of Hormel Foods by 212.4% in the first quarter.
+Lindbrook Capital LLC now owns 581 shares of the company’s stock valued at $28,000 after buying an additional 395 shares in the last quarter.
 Emerson Wealth Management LLC bought a new position in shares of Hormel Foods in the first quarter valued at $38,000.
 Meeder Asset Management Inc. grew its stake in shares of Hormel Foods by 47.8% in the first quarter.
 Meeder Asset Management Inc. now owns 1,023 shares of the company’s stock valued at $49,000 after buying an additional 331 shares in the last quarter.
 Pflug Koory LLC bought a new position in shares of Hormel Foods in the second quarter valued at $53,000.
 Finally, CSat Investment Advisory L.P. grew its stake in shares of Hormel Foods by 33.3% in the first quarter.
 CSat Investment Advisory L.P. now owns 1,246 shares of the company’s stock valued at $60,000 after buying an additional 311 shares in the last quarter.
 38.79% of the stock is owned by institutional investors.

 In other news, SVP Mark A. Coffey sold 25,000 shares of Hormel Foods stock in a transaction on Thursday, May 27th.
 The stock was sold at an average price of $48.49, for a total transaction of $1,212,250.00.
 Following the completion of the sale, the senior vice president now owns 45,564 shares of the company’s stock, valued at $2,209,398.36.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, VP Swen Neufeldt sold 6,200 shares of Hormel Foods stock in a transaction on Thursday, June 3rd.
 The stock was sold at an average price of $49.50, for a total value of $306,900.00.
 Following the sale, the vice president now directly owns 19,821 shares of the company’s stock, valued at approximately $981,139.50.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 70,270 shares of company stock valued at $3,394,096 in the last ninety days.
 Insiders own 0.80% of the company’s stock.

 Hormel Foods (NYSE:HRL) last announced its quarterly earnings results on Wednesday, May 19th.
 The company reported $0.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.41 by $0.01.
 Hormel Foods had a return on equity of 13.68% and a net margin of 8.99%.
 The business had revenue of $2.61 billion during the quarter, compared to the consensus estimate of $2.41 billion.
 During the same quarter last year, the firm posted $0.42 EPS.
 The company’s quarterly revenue was up 7.6% on a year-over-year basis.
-Research analysts predict that Hormel Foods Co. will post 1.75 EPS for the current year.
+As a group, sell-side analysts expect that Hormel Foods Co. will post 1.75 EPS for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, August 16th.
 Shareholders of record on Monday, July 12th will be issued a dividend of $0.245 per share.
 This represents a $0.98 annualized dividend and a yield of 2.14%.
 The ex-dividend date is Friday, July 9th.
 Hormel Foods’s dividend payout ratio is 59.04%.